OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:15

-When they came to Jesus, they saw the man who had been possessed by the legion of demons, sitting there, clothed and in his right mind; and they were afraid.
+When they came to Jesus, they saw the man who had been possessed by the legion of demons, sitting there, clothed and in his right mind; and they were filled with awe.

 ## Mark 5:16